-Right, so we’ve had a look at the lingo, now it’s time to look at the structure, the guidelines – the very framework on which the club game is built.
+From the archives, a look at the structure, the guidelines and the very framework on which the club game is built.
 The first rule of club cricket is that you can’t break these rules: that and make sure you turn up on time.

 All bowlers must field at fine-leg between overs, regardless of fielding ability.
 We’re comfy with this, anything different and we begin to feel uncomfortable.
 Don’t rock the boat, ok?
 Just go down there, take a sip from that water bottle and let’s all do what we’ve always done, without questioning it.